What’s the difference between digital transformation and IT transformation, and how can the IT4IT standard help?

-“Digital” is often associated with having IT embedded into an organization’s services and products and related delivery channels.
-But you could also make the case that an organization that makes strategic use of IT in its internal production processes or in its interactions with suppliers without the customer having any digital experience, is also a digital organization.
+‘Digital’ is often associated with having IT embedded into an organization’s services, products, and related delivery channels.
+But you could also make the case that an organization that makes strategic use of IT in its internal production processes, or in its interactions with suppliers, without any customers having digital experiences, is also a digital organization.
 It’s unlikely, but it’s good to make the distinction between internal and external strategic use.

 IT4IT for Transformation and Automation of IT

-As an active member of the IT4IT Forum, I can share that we have had many discussions about the core value proposition of the IT4ITTM Standard.
-At a high level, the Standard comprises an IT Value Chain that describes an IT function in terms of its primary and supporting activities, and a Reference Architecture that describes an IT function in terms of its data and functions.
+As an active member of the IT4IT Forum, I can share that we have had many discussions about the core value proposition of the IT4IT standard.
+At a high level, the standard comprises an IT Value Chain that describes an IT function in terms of its primary and supporting activities, and a Reference Architecture that describes an IT function in terms of its data and functions.

-The IT Value Chain and the IT4IT Reference Architecture are connected by a Service Model, that depicts services throughout their whole lifecycle.
-Although the IT Value Chain is a very useful tool to help IT functions improve their IT Operating Model, the combination of the IT Value Chain and the IT4IT Reference Architecture is what makes the IT4IT Standard unique.
+The IT Value Chain and the IT4IT Reference Architecture are connected by a Service Model that depicts services throughout their whole lifecycle.
+Although the IT Value Chain is a very useful tool to help IT functions improve their IT Operating Model, the combination of the IT Value Chain and the IT4IT Reference Architecture is what makes the IT4IT standard unique.
 It describes an IT function end-to-end in terms of standardized data and functions that can be automated to help to run IT as a business.